krlsdgzmn/ml-web-system/README.md

 # MKSG Clothing System

-## PHP CRUD Contents

-- **Folder**: `./PHP`
-  1. **Handle Add Task Action**: PHP script to handle the addition of new tasks to the system.
-  2. **Handle Done Task Action**: PHP script to mark tasks as completed within the system.

-## To Do List Database

-- **Folder**: `./public/database.xml`
-  - Contains the XML file used to store and manage the to-do list data.

 ## Pages

 1. **Login Page**: `./src/page.jsx`
    - The main entry point of the application where users log in to access other pages.
 2. **Prediction Page**: `./src/pages/prediction-page.jsx`
-   - Page where users can view and interact with order status predictions.
+   - Page where users can view and interact with order status predictions (Full-functional).
 3. **Overview Page**: `./src/pages/overview-page.jsx`
-   - Provides an overview of key metrics and data visualizations related to the business.
+   - Provides an overview of key metrics and data visualizations related to the business (Semi-functional).
 4. **Gallery Page**: `./src/pages/gallery-page.jsx`
    - Displays a gallery of images or other media related to the business.